Thursday, September 19, 2024

 A man emerged upon the raised altar/stage area of the cathedral and the crowd shushed.
 He introduced the piano player and then who the singer would be, as she was also a scholar and had dedicated much of her life and career to translating and performing these songs.
 He also instructed us to only applaud after the third, fifth, and eleventh songs (I think).
 With a swell of applause, the woman swept to the center of the stage.
 She wore a low-cut satin evening gown, her hair swept into a loose bun.
 In her middle age years, she reminded me of a flower who had begun to wilt.

 The woman's operatic voice spiraled into the air.
 Even though these songs were supposed to have been translated into English, I could not understand a single word, even taking into account the more dramatic singing style.
 The programs only gave summaries of the songs.
-So, knowing that I might be perceived as extremely rude, I looked up the lyrics on my phone, ducking my device under the pew.
+So, knowing that I might be perceived as extremely rude, I ducked my device under the pew and looked up the lyrics on my phone.
 I found a translation - not the scholar/singer's, but it would have to do.

 Now that I understood the words, I became increasingly repulsed by the progression of the story.
 The man pining away.
 The woman leading him on.
 Getting married, only to have her eye straying to another man.
 She cheated.